slipstream/SlipStreamDocumentation/docs/advanced_tutorial/images.rst

 Images
 ======

-An image defines virtual machine image that encapsulates cloud-specific information.  **All** application components must eventually reference an image that can be provisioned in the selected cloud(s).
+An image defines a virtual machine image that encapsulates cloud-specific information.  **All** application components must eventually reference an image that can be provisioned in the selected cloud(s).